ACEP ID:

 Author: Jeffrey M. Goodloe, MD, FACEP, Hillcrest Medical Center Emergency Center, Tulsa, Oklahoma; Professor of Emergency Medicine, EMS Section Chief/Director of the Oklahoma Center for Prehospital and Disaster Medicine, University of Oklahoma School of Community Medicine; Chief Medical Officer, Medical Control Board, EMS System, Metropolitan Oklahoma City, Tulsa, Oklahoma; Medical Director, Oklahoma Highway Patrol

-ACEP provides the following general guidance relative to COVID-19 to physicians working with EMS organizations, with the understanding that policy determinations on clinical matters within applicable EMS organizations rest with the respective jurisdictional EMS medical director(s).
+ACEP provides the following general COVID-19 (and other potential pandemic) guidance to physicians working with EMS organizations, with the understanding that policy determinations on clinical matters within applicable EMS organizations rest with the respective jurisdictional EMS physician medical director(s).
 See the ACEP Policy Statement “The Role of the Physician Medical Director in Emergency Medical Services Leadership.”

-Before proper attention can be focused on maintaining the highest possible clinical standards for patient care in this unprecedented time, primary decisions must be made to attain and maintain the best possible personal protective equipment (PPE) programs for the EMS organization.
-PPE programs include initial and ongoing training on and confirming appropriate use of specified PPE, both donning and doffing procedures as well as instructions on how to avoid inadvertent self-contamination during on-scene care and stabilization, enroute care, and hand-off to emergency physicians and other members of the health care team.
+Before the highest clinical standards can be applied to treating potentially infectious diseases, primary decisions must be made to attain and maintain the best possible personal protective equipment (PPE) programs for EMS organizations.
+PPE programs include initial and ongoing training on and confirmation of the appropriate use of PPE.
+As part of training, EMS staff should be instructed on donning and doffing procedures and how to avoid inadvertent self-contamination during on-scene care and stabilization, en route care, and handoff to emergency physicians and other members of the health care team.

-Given widespread and prevalent shortages of PPE throughout health care systems, including EMS organizations, the constellation of available items as well as brands or types of the organization’s usual and customary PPE can change.
-This dynamic should be factored into both the initial and ongoing training for any EMTs or paramedics with clinical care responsibilities.
+Given periodic shortages of PPE that notably occurred throughout health care systems during the COVID-19 pandemic — including EMS organizations — the available PPE items, their brands, and types can change.
+This reality should be factored into both the initial and ongoing training for any EMS personnel.

-Many EMS organizations have already produced short, yet effective, in-house training videos on correct PPE practices.
-One such video “Donning, Doffing and Handwashing Procedures” from the Seattle Fire Department and King County, Washington, EMS is graciously promoted and shared on their continuing education website.
-This video incorporates the important components of both respiratory droplet and aerosolization protection for EMTs and paramedics.
-The CDC has also produced illustrated instructions that can be widely shared, used as a part of training, and even used as a visual reminder affixed within emergency apparatus for EMS personnel.
+Many EMS organizations have already produced short, effective, in-house training videos on correct PPE practices.
+The CDC has also produced illustrated instructions that can be shared, used as part of training, and affixed in emergency apparatuses as a visual reminder for EMS personnel.

-While not the direct responsibility of the EMS physician medical director, as the clinical leader of the EMS organization, it is important to work collaboratively with administrative leadership and, if applicable, in-house supply chain managers to best understand the present implications of available PPE and when, if needed, changes are required.
+Although it is not their direct responsibility, as clinical leaders of jurisdictional EMS organizations, EMS physician medical directors should work collaboratively with administrative leadership and, if applicable, in-house supply chain managers to understand present implications of available PPE and to understand when changes are required.

-A commonly used mnemonic for EMS PPE needed for suspected or confirmed COVID-19 patient encounters is MEGG — Mask – Eye shield – Gown – Gloves — as detailed both within the previously mentioned training video from Seattle/King County, Washington, and the CDC illustrated instructions.
-One increasingly used additional strategy to conserve PPE, and to limit the number of EMS personnel to the minimum clinically necessary for the patient’s condition, is the “scout” plan.
-The scout plan involves sending one MEGG-attired EMT or paramedic, depending on apparatus staffing and any prearrival medical dispatch information gleaned, to make patient contact.
-“Contact” often may be first established at a distance of 6 feet from the awake, interactive patient.
-This distance is often cited as one of relative safety to minimize exposure to respiratory droplet and aerosol particles.
-Once the initial patient condition is confirmed, the scout EMT or paramedic can summon the number of additional personnel deemed necessary, using either visual or verbal cues at a distance to signal the awaiting personnel.
-It is often good practice for one of the other responding personnel to be in a MEGG configuration to avoid any delay in immediately needed care due to PPE donning.
+One strategy used to conserve PPE during the pandemic and limit the number of EMS personnel exposed to the virus during patient encounters was the scout plan.
+The scout plan involved sending one PPE-attired EMT or paramedic (ie, a scout) — depending on apparatus staffing and any prearrival medical dispatch information gleaned — to make patient contact.
+Often, contact was first established at a distance of 6 feet from the awake, interactive patient.
+This distance was often cited as a relatively safe way to minimize exposure to respiratory droplets and aerosol particles.
+Once the patient’s initial condition was confirmed, the scout EMT or paramedic summoned the number of additional personnel deemed necessary, using either a visual or verbal signal at a distance.

-As with personnel quantity, careful consideration should be made as to the medical equipment initially brought to the patient’s side.
-If the initial assessment reveals a more stable patient, leaving as much equipment as possible outside the residence, or patient location, can reduce the ambient or patient respiratory contact with that equipment, perhaps saving decontamination time later.
+As with personnel quantity, consideration should be given to the medical equipment brought to the patient’s side.
+If the initial assessment reveals a stable patient, leaving as much equipment as possible outside the residence or patient’s location can reduce the equipment’s exposure to respiratory droplets.
+Contact isolation is now considered less essential for COVID-19 than originally thought but continues to be needed for other infectious diseases.

 EMS